Finite $2$-groups with exactly three automorphism orbits: 3 -orbit 2 -groups to squarings data and back

-There is one more notion in the context of data which we want to introduce, namely equivalence of data resp.~squarings.
-To that end, we make some simple observations.
+Before introducing the notion of equivalence of data resp.~squarings, we make some simple observations.
 Fix $n,m\in\IN^+$, and note that the group $\GL_n(2)$ acts on the left on the class of data

 via $\leftidx{^U}\delta=(\leftidx{^U}\sigma,\leftidx^{U}\varphi)$ where, for $U\in\GL_n(2)$,